Roy Keane: Captaincy: 1997–2001

-After Eric Cantona's unexpected retirement, Keane took over as club captain, although he missed most of the 1997–98 season because of a cruciate ligament injury caused by an attempt to tackle Leeds United player Alfie Haaland in the ninth Premier League game of the season.
+After Eric Cantona's unexpected retirement, Keane took over as club captain, although he missed most of the 1997–98 season because of a cruciate ligament injury caused by an attempt to tackle Leeds United player Alf-Inge Haaland in the ninth Premier League game of the season.
 As Keane lay prone on the ground, Haaland stood over Keane, accusing the injured United captain of having tried to hurt him and of feigning injury to escape punishment, an allegation which would lead to an infamous incident between the two players four years later.

 Keane did not return to competitive football that campaign, and could only watch from the sidelines as United squandered an 11-point lead over Arsenal to miss out on the Premier League title.
 Many pundits cited Keane's absence as a crucial factor in the team's surrender of the league trophy.

+Keane returned to captain the side the following season, and guided them to a treble of the FA Premier League, FA Cup, and UEFA Champions League.
+In an inspirational display against Juventus in the second leg of the Champions League semi-final, he helped haul his team back from two goals down to win 3–2, scoring the first United goal.
+His performance in this game has been described as his finest hour as a footballer.
+Keane, however, received a yellow card after a trip on Zinedine Zidane that ruled him out of the final.

 "It was the most emphatic display of selflessness I have seen on a football field.
 Pounding over every blade of grass, competing as if he would rather die of exhaustion than lose, he inspired all around him.
 I felt it was an honor to be associated with such a player."